NikUrs/Nikolay_Ursalov/README.md

 <a href="https://github.com/NikUrs/NikolayUrsalov/tree/main/%22Creative%20Console%22%20game">Link to test documentation </a>

 1.2.
-The exploratory testing for the mobile game from Play Market is in progress.
+The exploratory testing for the mobile game from Play Market is in progress.<br>
+"Outland Odyssey" game<br>
 <a href="https://github.com/NikUrs/NikolayUrsalov/tree/main/%22Creative%20Console%22%20game">Link to test documentation </a>

 <h3>2.
 InternShip</h3>